jasoncable/i-can-program-too/manuscript/Chapter07.md

 A> This section introduces the basic features of methods.
 Features such as generics and lambdas will be covered in subsequent chapters.
 This section only focuses on deterministic methods.
 A>
 A> One final note, the terms "method", "function", "subroutine", and "procedure" are often used interchangeably.
 We will leave the non-stop arguments over the distinctions between these up to computer scientists.
 This book uses the term "method", exclusively.
+A>
+A> This book, perhaps incorrectly, uses the terms argument and parameter to mean the same thing.
+According to the official Microsoft documentation, you _send_ arguments to methods that _define_ parameters.
+Take that as you will.

 If classes are _nouns_, then methods are _verbs_.
 In language, a noun is a word that describes "an entity, quality, state, action, or concept."
 A verb is a word that "expresses an act, occurrence, or mode of being."
 In simpler words, objects are things and methods are actions performed on those things.
 In its most basic form, a method executes code that performs some sort of action.